 Once you’ve signed up for PAYE for Agents, you can file forms on behalf of your clients immediately without authorisation, by acting as a ‘filing only’ agent.

 If you want to verify subcontractors for CIS or get information on PAYE from us on behalf of your clients, you’ll need to be authorised.

 - Sign in to HMRC Online Services.

-- On the ‘Your HMRC services’ page, select ‘PAYE for Agents’.
+- On the ‘Your HMRC services’ page, select ‘Authorise client’.